OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### `me` {userId}
 The 'me' {userId} is a special id that refers the currently logged in user.
 This can be used by an application to "bootstrap" itself.
-That is, the application can automatically discover the necessary information to show the user a reasonable first screen.
+The application can automatically discover the necessary information to show the user a reasonable first screen.
 For example, locating the root resource or the user's bookmarks resource.